udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Helps individual project to train people, easier because of HUDAPI, incentivized by PhosPay

+these modules have been completed.
+One word at a time.
+Easy to teach.
+Helps EMYL?

+- Port existing code in other Programming Languages and frameworks to Phos.
+This is low level work.
+This explains more than 50% of Phosway plan.

+Helps individual project to train people, easier because of HUDAPI, incentivized by PhosPay

 :: Just use Jitsi Meet as example.
+:: Add link to Jitsi Meet Phoom, rename as PhosVR?
 ::

 Roles of programming langauges in other project: